phillipsjs/katieandjonathan/info.md

 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Lodging</h3>
-		<p>We will have a discounted room block at the <a href="https://www.hanoverinn.com/">Hanover Inn and a couple of other local hotels.
-No need to book yet - we will provide more information soon.</a></p>
+		<p>We will have a discounted room block at the <a href="https://www.hanoverinn.com/">Hanover Inn</a> and a couple of other local hotels.
+No need to book yet - we will provide more information soon.</p>
 		<p>If you can, staying the Hanover Inn might be the most convenient as it is the location for the Friday evening Welcome Drinks and a meeting point for transportation the ceremony at <a href="https://www.whaleback.com/">Whaleback Mountain</a>.</p>
 	</div>
 	<!-- Break -->